 this age, the epitome of the opulent East.
 Located on the Ilbars River and at the eastern terminus of the city of Turan.
 Caravan routes enter the city from the north, the west and the south.
 Shipping routes head toward the east.
-Filled with monuments, palaces, continues on to Fort Wakla deep in the Zuagir territory.
+Filled with monuments, palaces, that is characterised by constant caravan travel.
+Is a popular stopping point for caravans travelling to and from Sultanapur, Shahpur and Aghrapur, either on the overland routes or on the Ilbars River.
+Great merchant ships do nothing but travel back and forth from Akif to Shahpur, Sultanapur or Aghrapur, making a living ferrying merchandise from caravans who hunger for a boat ride or who do not wish to actually go to the great Turanian cities of the Vilayet for other reasons.
+The caravan trail from Akif continues on to Fort Wakla deep in the Zuagir territory.